kreynoldsf5/TechSummit2017iWFLab/Modules/module2.md

 # Module 2:  Service Templates

+An iWF 'Service Template' serves as a layer of abstraction on top of BIG-IP Application Service Object deployments.
+The service template defines what values of an iApp deployment are editable by a tenant, default values whether these values are editable or not, and the destination connector for the deployment.
+Additionally, interaction with this interface is fronted by fine grained RBAC.

+Service templates are built on top of iApp templates.
 An iApp template can be uploaded to iWF in several ways.
 In the GUI you can provide the TMPL files through pasting or uploaded.
 APL needs to be provided via JSON and can be uploaded, pasted, or retrieved from an existing BIG-IP.
 The entire iApp template can provided in a single upload via JSON.
-The necessary JSON is packaged in the Github repository for the Integration Service iApp (https://github.com/F5Networks/f5-application-services-integration-iApp/releases).
-The 'iWorkflow JSON Payloads' zip archive is provided in the Lab repository.
+The necessary JSON is packaged in the Github repository for the App Services Integration iApp (https://github.com/F5Networks/f5-application-services-integration-iApp/releases).
+This archive includes JSON for the iApp, usable common service templates based on this iApp, and example POST bodies for L4-L7 service deployments.
+The 'iWorkflow JSON Payloads' zip archive has been extracted in the Lab repository.

 ### Task 1: Upload iApp Template

 A request is provided in the Postman folder 'Task 1: Upload Integration Services iApp' folder under this module.
 In the alternative, feel free to upload the template via the GUI by navigating to 'Clouds and Service -> iApps Templates -> "+".
 For the 'Import Method' select 'Use pre existing JSON' and 'import JSON'.
-Under the 'Choose File' dialogue select ```{{repo}/iWorkflow_json_payloads_v2.0-5.004/import-json/iWorkflow_appsvcs_integration_v2.0.004.json```.
+Under the 'Choose File' dialogue select ```{{repo}}/iWorkflow_json_payloads_v2.0-5.004/import-json/iWorkflow_appsvcs_integration_v2.0.004.json```.

 ### Task 2: Upload pre-existing service templates

-The iWorkflow_json_payloads archive provides several pre-existing service templates which reference the Integration Services iApp.
+The iWorkflow_json_payloads archive provides several pre-existing service templates which reference the App Services Integration iApp.

 1. Send the request to 'Create the f5-http-lb Service Template'.
 2. Send the request to 'Create the f5-fastl4-tcp-lb Service Template'.